adhisetyatuhu/golang-notes/writing-test.md

 ```

 > ### Note
-> Use `!reflect.DeepEqual` to compare slices (note that it is not type-safe, so it will compile regardless of the types being compared)
+> Use `!reflect.DeepEqual` to compare slices (note that it is not type-safe, so it
+> will compile regardless of the types being compared).
+From **Go 1.21**, slices standard
+> package is available, which has `slices.Equal` function to do a simple shallow compare
+> on slices, where you don't need to worry about the types like the above case.
+Note
+> that this function expects the elements to be comparable.
+So, it can't be applied to
+> slices with non-comparable elements like 2D slices.

 [Here is a good reference to learn go with TDD](https://quii.gitbook.io/learn-go-with-tests/)